subquery/documentation/docs/quickstart/quickstart_chains/polkadot-humanode.md

   </CodeGroupItem>
  </CodeGroup>

 You will find the generated models in the `/src/types/models` directory.

 Check out the [GraphQL Schema](../../build/graphql.md) documentation to get in-depth information on `schema.graphql` file.

 Now that you have made essential changes to the GraphQL Schema file let’s move forward to the next file.

 ## 2. Updating Your Project Manifest File

 The Project Manifest (`project.yaml`) file works as an entry point to your project.
 It defines most of the details on how SubQuery will index and transform the chain data.
+For Substrate/Polkadot chains, there are three types of mapping handlers (and you can have more than one in each project):

+- [BlockHanders](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every block, run a mapping function
+- [EventHandlers](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every event that matches optional filter criteria, run a mapping function
+- [CallHanders](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every extrinsic call that matches optional filter criteria, run a mapping function

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to change the datasource handlers.
 This section lists the triggers that look for on the blockchain to start indexing.

 **Since we are planning to index all transfers, bioauthentication events, and online nodes, we need to update the `datasources` section as follows:**